What is Rational Recovery®?

 and contradicts practically every concept presented in recovery

-groups.
+groups and addiction treatment services.
 We believe strongly that your desire to attend recovery

 groups is couched in the belief or plan that you will ”have a relapse” if